2020 Fan Guide

 The tower at Thomas Brooks Park will serve as the lost and found for the Futures Invitational

-USA Baseball's team store will be open at the National Training Complex during the entire event.
+Officially licensed USA Baseball merchandise will be available during the entire event at the National Training Complex.
 All major credit cards are accepted: Visa, Master Card, American Express and Discover Card.
-For additional Team USA merchandise please check out the official online shop.
+For additional Team USA merchandise please check out the official online shop at USABaseballShop.com.

 A certified athletic trainer will be on site through the entire event.
 In case of emergency, the closest hospital is Wake Med Cary.